 - Wear a mitten and carefully get the Dutch oven pot and its lid out from the oven and place one baking sheet on the lowest rack and quickly but carefully close the oven's door back to prevent too much heat loss.
 This helps to prevent the bottom crust of your bread from being too thick and tough

-- Carefully load the dough by lifting the parchment paper and lower it into the pot or the combo cooker.
+- Carefully load the dough by lifting the parchment paper and lower it into the pot or the combo cooker, mist with some water.
 Close the lid.
 Open the oven door again and carefully transfer the pot into the oven again and close the oven door.
-Lower the temperature to 450 F (230 C) and bake for 30 minutes
+Lower the temperature to 450 F (230 C) and bake for 7 minutes

-- After 30 minutes remove the Dutch oven from the oven.
-Transfer the half-baked bread to a regular baking sheet and put this back inside the oven.
-Again, this is to help create a nice thin crust all around
+- After 33 minutes, remove the Dutch oven from the oven.
+Transfer the bread to a regular baking sheet and put this back inside the oven

 Cooling down:

-- After that, get the bread out of the oven and transfer it to a cooling rack immediately and now comes the hardest part!
+- Get the bread out of the oven and transfer it to a cooling rack immediately and now comes the hardest part!
 You need to wait for at least 3-4 hours or longer before you slice it.
 If you slice into warm bread, you will end up with gummy crumbs

 Store: